sumeet/Zac/README.md

 An interactive scripting language where you can read and modify code comments as if they were regular strings.

+### Put more stuff in here

 ### Status

-Proof-of-concept only developed in the first [Lang Jam](langjam/langjam), a competition to design a programming language around the theme `first-class comments`.
+This is only a proof-of-concept developed in the first [Lang Jam](langjam/langjam), a competition to design a programming language around the theme `first-class comments`.